-The BBC campaign is intended to draw attention to the problem of plastic waste on the planet, to focus on the idea of maritime waste disposal and to show that the organisation One Earth - One Ocean e.V. has already been in existence for ten years, in which people actively work to clean up our oceans.
+The BBC campaign is intended to draw attention to the problem of plastic waste on the planet, to focus on the idea of marine waste disposal and to show that the organization One Earth - One Ocean e.V. has already been in existence for ten years, in which people are actively committed to cleaning up our oceans.

-Furthermore, we make the "greener choice" in our equipment wherever possible and show what is now also possible in this area.
-That is why we are also particularly proud and happy about our partners who support us in this.
+In addition, I make the "greener choice" in equipment wherever possible and show what is also in this area, now possible.
+Therefore, I am particularly proud and happy about my partners who support me on this tour.

-We also use our project to raise funds for a great environmental organisation called One Earth - One Ocean e.V. 👇👇👇
+I use our project to collect donations for the great environmental organization One Earth - One Ocean e.V.

-With our Big Biking Cleanup Tour, we want to collect donations for the non-profit organisation ONE EARTH - ONE OCEAN e.V., https://oneearth-oneocean.com/
+The Big Biking Cleanup Tour is intended to raise funds for the non-profit organization ONE EARTH - ONE OCEAN e.V., https://oneearth-oneocean.com/.

-One Earth - One Ocean e.V. runs a maritime waste collection service, and we have set ourselves the goal of collecting enough money for a new boat.
+One Earth - One Ocean e.V. operates a maritime garbage disposal and I have set myself the goal of collecting enough money for a new boat.

-This is the SeeHamster, which cleans the rivers in Egypt, Cambodia or Indonesia from plastic waste.
-We think it is especially important that the operation of such a boat creates local jobs, that environmental protection gets a social component and that it becomes a round thing.
+This is the sea hamster, which rids the rivers of Egypt, Cambodia and Indonesia of plastic waste.
+I find it particularly important that the operation of such a boat creates jobs locally, environmental protection thus has a social component and becomes a well-rounded thing.

-Here you can follow our tour and see where we will be on the road the next day ... at least if everything works out as expected.
-Maybe we will see each other there and collect the plastic waste on the beaches together.
+Here you can follow the tour and also already see where I'll be on the road the next day ... at least if everything works out as expected.
+Maybe we will see each other there and collect together the plastic waste on the beaches.